ryo33/query-flow/README.md

 The system uses atomic operations and immutable data structures to achieve thread safety without locks:

 - Nodes are updated through atomic compare-and-swap operations
-- Dependencies are stored in immutable Arc-wrapped vectors
+- Dependencies and dependents are stored in immutable collections
 - Version numbers are managed through atomic counters

 This design allows multiple threads to concurrently: